 Justice Fred A. Blanche Memorial Scholarship This endowed scholarship was established in memory of Justice Fred A. Blanche by his former law clerks.
-The scholarship is awarded to a student based on academic achievement and financial need.
-Sidney M. and Carol Anne Blitzer Scholarship This annual merit scholarship is awarded to a second- or third- year student who ranks scholastically in the top 10 percent of the class, based on the student's cumulative average.
-The student must possess integrity and be respected by both classmates and faculty for legal ability.
+The scholarship is awarded to a student based on academic achievement and financial need. and be respected by both classmates and faculty for legal ability.